BrightcoveOS/App-Cloud-Demos/README.md

 ## Demos

-* **i18n:** Demonstrates multi-language support at the HTML/JS layer using a JavaScript templating system, properties files, and parameterized content feeds.
+* **i18n:** Demonstrates multi-language support at the HTML/JS layer using JavaScript templates, properties files, and parameterized content feeds.

 * **orientation:** Demonstrates how to alter a layout when switching between landscape and portrait modes using CSS3 Media Queries and Flexible Box Model.